okkyibrohim/tabdual-plus-int/README.md

 You can define an input program, i.e. a logic program, as your own knowledge base inside `in` folder in a file called `{filename}.ab`.
 Your input program has to satisfy following properties:
 * *Abducibles* is specified by predicate `abds/1` whose argument is a list of abducibles along with its arity.
 For example `abds([a/1, b/2, c/3])`.
 * To define a rule (including an *integrity constraint*), please use `<-` instead of `:-` to denote *if* operator.
 For example, please use `H <- X, Y.` instead of using `H :- X, Y.`.
 * Predicates comprising just fact are written separately between the `beginProlog.` and `endProlog.` identifiers.
-See `in/4.ab` for an example.
 * Regular Prolog programs (those that will not be transformed) are also written separately between the `beginProlog.` and `endProlog.` identifiers.
 Please use `H :- X, Y.` instead of using `H <- X, Y.` when defining regular Prolog programs because these programs will not be transformed but will be rewritten as it is.

 With regard to properties mentioned above, your input program must be written in following parts, ordered from top to bottom: